Madhava-mng/li5tgen/README.md

 worlist generator for all the things

-    Wordlist Generator, you have plety of wordlists in your hand
+    Wordlist Generator, plety of wordlists in your hand

     USAGE:   li5tgen <COMMAND> <ARGUMENTS>